-Depending on the testing laboratory specific requirements, some specimens may be sent at room temperature, refrigerated temperature, or frozen.
-For refrigerated specimens, ship at 2-8°C with ice packs.
-If the specimen needs to be frozen, store specimens at -70°C or below overnight and ship on dry ice.
-The primary receptacle and the secondary packaging included in the shipping container should maintain their integrity at the temperature of the refrigerant used as well as the temperatures and the pressures which could result if refrigeration were lost.
+Depending on the testing laboratory-specific requirements, some specimens may be sent at room temperature, refrigerated temperature, or frozen.
+For refrigerated specimens, ship at 2–8°C with ice packs.
+If the specimen needs to be frozen, store specimens at -70°C or below overnight and ship on dry ice; the primary receptacle and the secondary packaging included in the shipping container should maintain their integrity at the temperature of the refrigerant used as well as the temperatures and the pressures that could result if refrigeration were lost.

 Common laboratory temperature ranges for shipping purposes: